The Styling System

 CSS Themes

-For developers who prefer standard CSS syntax, standout-render supports a subset of CSS Level 3 tailored for terminals:
+Define styles in standard CSS syntax — a subset of CSS Level 3 tailored for terminals:

 /* theme.css */